s-cooper18/s-cooper18.github.io/content/post1_kiwi_pycon.md

 As I returned home from Wellington, I had developed a haphazard list of notes stored on my phone about my learnings and thoughts from Kiwi PyCon.
 I wanted to organise and collate these thoughts into something I could revisit later once I had lost the context of what cryptic single line thoughts I had written down and link back to the videos from the conference once they were available.
 So here we are: two birds with one stone, using something I learnt from Kiwi PyCon to note down things that I learnt at Kiwi PyCon.

-# An Extract of Notes and Thoughts
+# Notes and Thoughts from PyCon

 ## Communication